BestSens/bone_shell/README.md

 		--version			print version string
-		--connect arg		connect to specified ip (default: localhost) --port arg			connect to specified port (default: 6451 / 6450) -m,	--msgpack			compress sent and received data with msgpack -n,	--no-pretty			don't do a pretty print of received JSON, just output it in one line -r,	--response-time		every command executed in a TTY environment shows displays the execution time of the command
+		--connect arg		connect to specified ip (default: localhost) --port arg			connect to specified port (default: 6451 / 6450) --serial arg		instead of connecting to given ip a link local ipv6 address is generated from given serial number -m,	--msgpack			compress sent and received data with msgpack -n,	--no-pretty			don't do a pretty print of received JSON, just output it in one line -r,	--response-time		every command executed in a TTY environment shows displays the execution time of the command